Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 Follow the instructions below to write images on a microSD card for both devices.

 #### Execution client

-- Insert a blank SD Card into a card reader and connect the reader to your PC
+- Insert a microSD card into a card reader and connect the reader to your PC (You may need microSD to SD adapter)
 - Open the Raspberry Pi Imager on your PC
 - Choose device type
 - Choose the downloaded image for execution client as a source image